 So at some point I made the decision to do more than the just pray about it advice that’s so easily given.
 I searched out for God.
 I searched for answers.
 I thought no matter what I will do what I can to help her come back.
 Little did I know where it would take me.

-And with ten plus years under my belt I can say I would never have learned in the way I have learned without this challenge of trying to help heal the broken relationship with my daughter.
+And with thirteen years under my belt I can say I would never have learned in the way I have learned without this challenge of trying to heal the broken relationship with my daughter.
 It’s been the second hardest hurdle, but with the most rewards.

 Here is Arabahs site if you haven’t come from there, to read more of our background.
 And if you’d like to know more I invite you to read my other articles.
 The ones catoragized “Love does not mean agreement stories“.
 Also Advice for prodigals.
 It’s a small blog, so it won’t take long.
 And it will explain a lot.